-- rigid metal cylinder of an appropriate size (see 6.1); - pressure generator, e.g. ball pump (hand pump) with a deflation valve; - time measuring device.
+- rigid metal cylinder of an appropriate size (see 6.1); - pressure generator, e.g. ball pump (hand pump) with a deflation valve; - time measuring device with minimum resolution of 0.1s

 Wrap the cuff around the cylinder.

 Note: Electro-mechanical pumps which are part of the device may be used for the test.